pirate/inject-luxinate/README.md

 - a simple web-api hosted locally to call Luxinate and begin song downloads
 - a set of scripts to inject into pages that insert download buttons which call the web-api

+**WARNING:** This is massively insecure, hacky, and overcomplicated, proceed at your own risk.
+The same thing can be accomplished with many simpler chrome extensions, or by simply using youtube-dl directly.
+I chose the hard way because I like Lux's interface and interaction with Alfred.

 ----